-I’ve added a few images below from previous trips into the National Monument.
+I’ve added a few images below from previous trips’ location scouting in the National Monument.
 Enjoy!

 Last Saturday was a most beautiful day for a photo workshop around Taos and along the Rio Grande.
 Here are some pictures from that day with my photographer client and new friend Harry.
 You can check out his website here.